Other Senior Officers

 Executive Vice President, Head of the Digital and Data Division

-Discount Group Holdings
+Discount Group Activity

-The Group’s holdings include Mercantile Discount Bank (MDB), a commercial bank specializing, inter alia, in small-business services and products through a chain of 76 branches; ICC the credit card company, of which the Bank holds 71.8% of its shares; and Discount Capital, active in in-vestments, investment banking and underwriting.
-The Group operates abroad via its American subsidiary, IDB New York, the largest Israeli bank operating overseas, with branches in the New York region, Florida, and California.
-IDBNY’s focus is on the business-commercial sector and private banking
+The Group’s holdings include Mercantile Discount Bank (MDB) – a commercial bank specializing, inter alia, in small-business services and products through a chain of 75 branches; ICC the credit card company, of which the Bank holds 71.8% of its shares; and Discount Capital, active in investments, investment banking and underwriting.
+The Group operates abroad via IDB New York, the largest Israeli bank operating overseas, with branches in the New York region, Florida, and California, and its activity focus on the business-commercial sector and private banking

-The Bank’s operations are conducted within five principal
+The Bank’s operations are conducted within five principal Segments of Operation:

-Involvement and Community Contributions
+Involvement and Contribution to the Community

 CofaceBdi Combined risk index summary for October 2017 Deterioration in the Combined risk index of Israel’s economy * About 13.25% of the companies were rated in high and dangerous risk levels * Heading the weak and dangerous branches: Coffee shops and Transport services * Heading the strongest and secure branches: Pharmaceutical and cosmetics industry and […]